adonisjs/legacy-docs/3.0/authentication.md

 | issuer | Array or String | null | Value to be used for `iss`.
 | subject | String | null | A value to be checked against the `sub`.

-JWT is also stateless authentication, and below is the list of available methods.
+JWT is also stateless authentication and below is the list of available methods.

 #### check